brianbirir/captive-portal-platform/README.md

 This will start the Flask development server on `http://127.0.0.1:5000/`

-## Production

-For detailed production deployment instructions, please refer to the [Deployment Guide](./docs/deployment.md).

 ### Docker Management Script

 For convenience, a management script is provided that supports both development and production environments: